ytang913/DannyNoteTaker-Web-App/README.md

 # DannyNoteTaker Web App

+# About

+For this project, my goal is to build a Note Taking App for myself using HTML, CSS, and JavaScript.

-This project is a web application which was deployed in Microsoft Azure Cloud On this application users are able to add and delete their notes which was done so using JavaScript functions.
+In this project, users are able to add and delete their notes on the Web app itself.

+There is an "Add" button to create a note, a "trash can" button to delete the note, and an "pencil" button to save their note.

+This project is deployed to Microsoft Azure

+# Documentation

-HTML was used to provide a border for users to type in their notes while CSS was used to add color to the buttons and background.
+HTML is used to

+a border for users to type in their notes while CSS was used to add color to the buttons and background.

+CSS is

 The link to this project: https://dannynotetakerwebapp.azurewebsites.net/